Alandiak/Crazy-Diets/README.md

 This app gives people the ability to see which is best by vote.

 ## How to run
-In Android studio, create a new Flutter Project and copy all the files here into it.
+To run this project, open a new flutter project in Android Studio and add these files.
+Then run it on the simulated "sdk phone  x86 arm (mobile)".

 ## Inspiration
 Within the past year, I have become committed to rock climbing.